ionide/Fornax/README.md

 ## Working features

-* Creating custom data loaders using `.fsx` files, meaning you can use as a source of data for your site anything you can imagine, not only predefined `.md` or `.yml` files
+* Creating custom data loaders using `.fsx` files, meaning you can use anything you can imagine as a source of data for your site, not only predefined `.md` or `.yml` files
 * Creating custom generators using `.fsx` files, meaning you can generate any type of output you want
 * Dynamic configuration using `.fsx` file
 * Watch mode that rebuilds your page whenever you change data, or any script file.